Thursday, 2 July 2015

 We feasted on tender green pepper in brine and waited eagerly for ‘Harvest day’.
 How do you decide when exactly is the pepper ready for harvest?
 Well the green berries actually start ripening on the vine and turn a brilliant attractive red.
 And when a few of them on each plant start ripening, you know it is time to harvest them.
 The berries are clumped around a central stem and the entire clump is called a ‘Spike’.
 Each pepper vine bears anything between 10 to probably a 500 spikes depending on the age and health of the plant.
 Each spike of pepper is hand plucked into a basket.
 A precise tug in the right direction is what is needed.
 I ended up breaking parts of the vine initially, got my nails all dirtied trying to snip it off with my thumbnail, wasted a lot of time trying to use a cutter, while Vivek and our farm hand steadily worked their way up their ladders, their baskets filling up with green and red spikes of pepper.

 So each day in the second fortnight of January, our front yard has heaps of the pepper berries.
 The next task is separating the berries from the central stem.
-The traditional method of stamping them with bare feet somehow did not seem a nice way to do it, so we opted to separate it by hand.
-The berries fall off quite easily and it is also easier to separate out the red berries.
+The traditional method of stamping them with bare feet is the tried and tested and quickest way to do it.
+The red berries are to be separated by hand first and then the spikes are placed in a large sacking on which one has to trample around.
+Easy though it looks, it is quite a task!

 Those berries that have turned red, are squishy soft, but with a hard centre seed.
 This hard centre seed is the exotic ‘White pepper’ used in French and other continental cuisine.
-So we need to separate out the reds, soak them in water, rub them around, wash them several times over and then sun-dry to get the good quality white pepper.
+So once the reds are separated, they are soaked in water overnight.
+Next day a brisk rubbing and several washes later the seeds are ready to be sun-dried to get good quality white pepper.
 So that is how the reds turn to white!

 White Pepper

-As for the rest of the green berries, a hot water soak for a few minutes, drain and sun-dry, turns them into the wrinkled ‘black pepper of commerce’.
+As for the rest of the green berries, the trampling action separated most of the berries from the spikes.
+The spikes are separated out and the berries are subjected to a hot water soak for a few minutes, drained and the sun-dried to turn them into the wrinkled ‘black pepper of commerce’.
 And that is how green turns to black!

 The hot water soaking also helps to remove any impurities, bits of the stem etc. So then, the last task is to separate the very small pepper – from the regular sized ones.
 We do this with a sieve, and the small ones, small they may be, but they sure pack a punch, are stored separately to turn into fragrant pepper powder whenever we need.